People are already ripping apart Twitter’s messy new rules about tweeting images

 What exactly does this new rule mean?

-You basically can’t post images of people anymore until they say it’s cool—unless it falls under one of Twitter’s exceptions to this rule.
+You basically can’t post images of “regular” (aka non-famous) people anymore until they say it’s cool—unless it falls under one of Twitter’s exceptions to this rule.
 Then you can.

 Who is protected by the rule?